-I’m sure any summer fruit would be divine (I really want to try cherries, or rhubarb), but peach will always, always, always win in our house.
+I’m sure any summer fruit would be divine (we love plum! and strawberry/rhubarb is also awesome!), but peach will always, always, always win in our house.
 Borrowed from Fine Cooking (Issue 124), we have to all give Kyla a giant thank-you for reminding us all of this, as well as proving that doubling…or tripling! this recipe is no problem at all.
 The other bit of Kyla amazing-ness is the mascarpone whipped cream she served with it (see below).
 If you’re going to save a ton of time and stress on a dessert that everyone will adore, then take it a bit over the top with some really fancy whipped cream.

 Single recipe for a regular 9 x 13 cake pan;

 1/2 c. butter, cut into pieces

 1 1/2 t. baking powder AND a pinch of kosher salt